7 Best PLM Software for Fashion Teams for 2026

 What Is Apparel PLM Software?

-Apparel PLM (product lifecycle management) software is a digital workspace that helps fashion brands manage everything when developing a product, from concept to production.
-It is a single truth source for all product details: tech packs, materials, fit notes, timelines, approvals, and vendor communications.
+Apparel product lifecycle management (PLM) software is a digital workspace that helps fashion brands manage everything when developing a product, from concept to production.

-While general PLM tools exist across industries, apparel PLM software is built for fashion's unique pace and needs.
-That means it supports seasonal planning, fabric and trim libraries, sample rounds, fit feedback, and fast collaboration with global vendors, all with fashion workflows in mind.
+That means it supports seasonal planning, fabric and trim libraries, sample rounds, fit feedback, and fast global collaboration with vendors, all with fashion workflows in mind.

-Top 7 Apparel PLM Software in 2025
+Top 7 PLM Software for Fashion Teams for 2026

 Not every PLM is built for the way fashion teams work.
 Some are bloated with features you’ll never use.
 Others don’t scale when your line grows from five styles to fifty.

-1. Onbrand
+1. Onbrand PLM

-From live tech packs to project tracking and vendor collaboration, Onbrand gives you everything you need to move products forward, faster and with fewer errors.
+From live tech packs to project tracking and vendor collaboration, Onbrand PLM gives you everything you need to move products forward, faster and with fewer errors.

-Many companies using Onbrand report 55% faster tech pack creation and a reduction of 4 weeks in development timelines.
+Many companies using Onbrand PLM report 55% faster tech pack creation and a reduction of 4 weeks in development timelines.
 Most teams go live in just 10 days.

 It’s the #1 choice for fashion teams wanting more control over their product development process, better collaboration across teams and vendors, and a PLM they enjoy using.